CodingZeal/robots/README.md

   will be moved back to their initial positions.

-Unless otherwise specified, all five robots will be placed at random starting positions on the board.
+Unless otherwise specified, all five robots will be placed at random starting positions on a randomly-configured board.
 This can be changed with the following options:

 * `-c/--count COUNT`: Use `COUNT` robots instead of the default five.
   The program does not support more than five robots.

 * `-r/--robot COLOR,ROW,COLUMN`: Place the `COLOR` robot at position
   (`ROW`, `COLUMN`).
 Positions are 0-based starting from the upper